-Adding support for Compaq servers into NetView for AIX consists of the following steps:
+Adding support for Compaq Insight Agents into NetView for AIX consists of the following steps:

 - 1. Transfer the MIB files to the NetView for AIX console. - 2.
 Load the MIB files into NetView for AIX. - 3.
-Add a new managed device type for a Compaq server. - 4.
-Create an icon for a Compaq server. - 5.
-Discover or add your servers to the network map.
+Discover or add your servers, desktops, and workstations to the network map.